 This article will provide guidance on How To Serve legal papers in Connecticut.
 Connecticut law allows Connecticut Process Service by any ‘indifferent person’ under limited circumstances, although the state does not license, register, or otherwise modulate private process servers.
-This means that there is no actual central listing or registry of private process servers.
+This means there is no central listing or registry of private process servers.
 However, each person who serves Connecticut Process Service can be entitled to around USD 100 for private process service.

 It is a feature of the private Process Service that for every second and additional defendant at the same address, they are eligible to receive an additional fee of USD 50 each.
+Click Here for information on What Do Process Servers in Connecticut Do?

 PERSONAL JURISDICTION IN CONNECTICUT